wellcomecollection/docs/rfcs/057-restructuring-the-catalogue-pipeline/README.md

 *   We have various tools for reindexing at different stages at the pipeline – the reindexer app is one, the "reingest display documents" script is another.
     I'd suggest pulling these together into a single new tool, which can reindex at any stage.

+    Running a reindex in one pipeline involves scrolling the output index of the previous pipeline, and sending all the IDs to the appropriate queue.

 *   In the past, one of the challenges of having pipelines that reuse an Elastic cluster is cleaning up old indexes -- but I think we could have Terraform do this for us.